top of page

 Dear Future Employer,

-We write to you today as a generation that will soon make up the largest portion of your labor force and an important part of your customer base.
-On behalf of 242 schools and over 4.8 million students, we ask you to make Time Off to Vote (TOTV) a company priority.
+We, the Student Body Representatives of over [no. of schools] schools, are writing to you today as a generation that will soon make up the largest portion of your labor force and an important part of your customer base.
+On behalf [no. of students] students across the nation, we ask that you make Time Off to Vote (TOTV) a company priority.

-As student leaders, at minimum, we recommend a policy granting each employee two hours of paid leave to vote on election day.
-Employees should also be able to use the policy with as few hurdles as possible.
-The Harvard Business School reports these programs are highly effective and can be adopted with existing staff and infrastructure at minimal cost.
+As student leaders, we recommend, at minimum, a policy granting each employee two hours of paid leave to vote on Election Day.
+Employees should also be able to use such a policy with as few hurdles as possible.
+We also encourage you to provide voter education and resources to help demystify the voting process for your employees.

-The business community is uniquely situated to expand voting access for millions of Americans by implementing Time Off to Vote, and we, as future employees, hope you take the lead in encouraging a culture of civic engagement in your firm by prioritizing this policy.
+The business community is uniquely situated to expand voting access for millions of Americans by implementing Time Off to Vote policies, and we, as future employees, hope you take the lead in encouraging a culture of civic engagement in your firm by prioritizing voting access and voter education.

 Sincerely,